gabiqss/olivia-rodrigo-lyrics/README.md

 - **Python:** The programming language that forms the backbone of this project, providing a robust and versatile environment for development.

-- **Tweepy:** A Python library that simplifies the interaction with the Twitter API, making it seamless to implement Twitter-related functionalities in this project.
-Special thanks to the Tweepy community for their contributions and support.
+- **Requests-OAuthlib:** A library for OAuth support in Python.
+It simplifies the process of interacting with OAuth-based APIs like Twitter.
+Special thanks to the Requests-OAuthlib community for their contributions and support.

 We extend our gratitude to the open-source community for fostering the development of these tools and making them accessible for projects like ours.